Services for Members of the University

 Are you looking for literature for your paper, bachelor's or master's thesis?
 Are you unsure which databases are suitable for your research or would you like to improve your search strategy?
 Do you need individual support with your literature research on a specific topic?

-Please note that we cannot give you concrete recommendations for literature or any reviews of found literature.
-We are happy to help you optimize your search strategy (finding search terms, combining different search terms and choosing suitable search fields) or assess with you which search tools other than the UB Catalogue might be of help as well.
+We help you optimize your search strategy (finding search terms, combining different search terms and choosing suitable search fields) or assess with you which search tools other than the UB Catalogue might be of help as well.
 Additionally we will gladly answer your questions concerning how to obtain literature.

 Dates